Chapter 17 Apriori and Post-Hoc Comparisons

 With df =N-k = 50 - 5 = 45, the p-value of t is 0.0011.

-Since we planned on making this comparison ahead of time, and this is our only A Priori comparison, we can use this test to reject \(H_{0}\) and say that there is a difference in the mean test score between the silence and the voices conditions.
+Since we planned on making this comparison ahead of time, and this is our only A Priori comparison, we can use this test to reject \(H_{0}\) and say that there is a significant difference in the mean test score between the silence and the voices conditions.

 As an exercise, make a planned comparison t-test between the rock music and classical music conditions.
 You should get a t-value of 0.2919 and a p-value of 0.7717.